Cray-HPE/docs-csm/operations/iuf/IUF.md

   `hooks` entry in the product's `iuf-product-manifest.yaml` file in the media directory for the path to the script.
 - If Argo UI log output is too verbose, filter it by specifying a value such as `^INFO|^NOTICE|^WARNING|^ERROR` in the `Filter (regexp)...` text field.
 - If an Argo workflow cannot be found in the Argo UI, select `all` from the `results per page` dropdown list at the bottom of the page listing the Argo workflows.
-- If the source of the error can not be determined by the previous methods, details on the underlying commands executed by an IUF stage can be found in the IUF `workflows` directory.
+- If the source of the error cannot be determined by the previous methods, details on the underlying commands executed by an IUF stage can be found in the IUF `workflows` directory.
 The [Stages and hooks](#stages-and-hooks) section of this document includes links to descriptions of each stage.
 Each of those descriptions includes an **Execution Details** section describing how to find the appropriate code in the IUF `workflows` directory to understand the workflow and debug the issue.
 - If an Argo step fails, Argo will attempt to re-execute the step.
 If the retry succeeds, the failed step will still be displayed, colored red, in the Argo UI alongside the successful retry step, colored green.
 Although the failed